 More information abut kikuyu grass growth and care through in available in our blog.
 You will find a great deal of information starting from basic information, through to extensive tips for maintaining your turf.

 At Rivers Edge Turf we love lawns and we love helping people make the right choice of grass for their home or business.
 A number of factors need to be taken into consideration and a simple conversation with one of our expert team members will help to get you on the right path.
 Give us a call on 02 4579 9009 and we will give you all the information you may need to choice the right turf for you.
-We offer a title="Learn More About Our Services" full service which includes door to door delivery and kikuyu grass installation.
+We offer a full service which includes door to door delivery and kikuyu grass installation.

 You can find more information about our Kenda Kikuyu Grass here.